Celene Ibrahim

-Celene Ibrahim is an Islamic scholar.
+Celene Ibrahim is an American Islamic scholar.
 She is currently serving as a faculty member in the Department of Religious Studies and Philosophy at Groton School.

 Biography

 Ibrahim graduated from Princeton University with a BA in Near Eastern Studies, and was the first person to receive a Master of Divinity from Harvard University with a concentration in Islamic studies and Muslim leadership.
 She received her PhD for her work on Arabic and Islamic Civilizations, as well as a Master of Arts in Women and Gender Studies and Near Eastern and Judaic Studies from Brandeis University.
 She worked as a chaplain at Tufts University and was a scholar-in-residence in Islamic studies on the faculties of Andover Newton Theological School and Hebrew College.